vrm-c/vrm-specification/specification/VRMC_vrm-1.0-beta/lookAt.md

 * The left eye moves right
 * The right eye moves left
-* Bone type: outputScale specifies the maximum rotation angle based on the Euler angle (radian) of the leftEye/rightEye bone
+* Bone type: outputScale specifies the maximum rotation angle based on the Euler angle (degree) of the leftEye/rightEye bone
 * Expression type: outputScale specifies the maximum applicable degree of LookLeft/LookRight Expression (up to 1.0)

 ```